-Independent audit report to members of the Royal Automobile Association of South Australia Incorporated
+Independent auditor's report to the members of Royal Automobile Association of South Australia Incorporated

-We have audited the accompanying financial report of the Royal Automobile Association of South Australia Incorporated (the Association), which comprises the statement of financial position as at 30 June 2011, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended, notes comprising a summary of significant accounting policies and other explanatory information and the Directors' declaration of the consolidated entity comprising the Association and the entities it controlled at the year's end or from time to time during the financial year.
+We have audited the accompanying financial report of Royal Automobile Association of South Australia Incorporated (the Association), which comprises the statement of financial position as at 30 June 2012, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the directors' declaration of the consolidated entity comprising the association and the entities it controlled at the year's end or from time to time during the financial year.

-The Directors' Responsibility for the Financial Report
+Directors' Responsibility for the Financial Report

-The Association's directors are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and with the Associations Incorporation Act South Australia 1985, and for such internal control as management determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
-In Note 1, management also states, in accordance with Accounting Standard AASB 101 Presentation of Financial Statements, that the financial statements comply with International Financial Reporting Standards.
+The directors of the Association are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and with the Associations Incorporation Act 1985 (South Australia) and for such internal controls as the directors determine are necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+In Note 1, the directors also state that the financial report, comprising the financial statements and notes, complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.